OlyaFilatova/CourseTrail_DataBinding/README.md

 ```

-Make in java your class and fields Observable so that interface could react on data changes
+Make in java your info class and fields Observable so that interface could react on their data changes

 ![Adress visible](docs/address_visible.png)